 Every program at Arts and Athletics creates its own unique space for the students.
 One day, a child might partake in our invigorating sports programs; the next, they could be in a tech-focused class, like Coding or Robotics, filled with imagination and discovery.

-Homework Help is also a place for students to develop various abilities on their own, things like academic habits, social skills, and more.
+Study Time is also a place for students to develop various abilities on their own, things like academic habits, social skills, and more.
 By experiencing the joy and fulfillment that comes from mastering something—geometry, cello, whatever it may be—children uncover for themselves what works and what doesn’t, what they love and what they don’t.
 They learn to fill their time productively, solve complex problems, and seek new modes of thought.
 They grow in ways that stay with them long after they leave afterschool.
 And this all starts with the experience, diligence, and care of our educators.

 Other Academic Support Offerings